wesleytian/wesleytian.com/posts/startup.md

 ### Acknowledgement

-Thanks to Douglas Qian and _your name here_ for your thoughts and for making sure everything makes sense to somebody who isn't me.
+Thanks to Douglas Qian and _your name here_ for your thoughts and for making sure everything makes sense to people who aren't me.